Warning after boy swallows 'dangerous' toy

-A Sydney mum has recounted her two-year-old's harrowing health scare after a small toy corroded holes in his digestive system.
+A Sydney mum has recounted her 2-year-old's harrowing health scare after a small toy corroded holes in his digestive system.

-The innocent-looking multi-coloured tiny magnetic balls forced Bree Davis' youngest son Franklin to undergo surgery after swallowing them.
+Bree Davis' youngest son Franklin underwent surgery after swallowing the innocent-looking multi-coloured tiny magnetic balls.

 She told 7News the toy had been keeping her three boys entertained for weeks after they found it at a Northern Beaches park.